apprenticeharper/DeDRM_tools/Calibre_Plugins/Ignobleepub_ReadMe.txt

 On the right-hand side of the plugin's customization dialog, you will see a button with an icon that looks like a green plus sign (+).
 Clicking this button will open a new dialog for entering the necessary data to generate a new key.

 * Unique Key Name: this is a unique name you choose to help you identify the key after it's created.
 This name will show in the list of configured keys.
 Choose something that will help you remember the data (name, cc#) it was created with.
 * Your Name: Your name as set in your Barnes & Noble account, My Account page, directly under PERSONAL INFORMATION.
 It is usually just your first name and last name separated by a space.
 This name will not be stored anywhere on your computer or in calibre.
 It will only be used in the creation of the one-way hash/key that's stored in the preferences.
+For some B&N accounts, the name to use is the name used in the default shipping address.
+For some B&N accounts, the name to use is the name used for the default Credit Card.
 * Credit Card number: this is the credit card number that was set as default with Barnes & Noble at the time of download.
 Nothing fancy here; no dashes or spaces ... just the 16 (15?) digits.
 Again... this number will not be stored anywhere on your computer or in calibre.
 It will only be used in the creation of the one-way hash/key that's stored in the preferences.
 Click the 'OK" button to create and store the generated key.
 Or Cancel if you didn't want to create a key.